-A graduate student from Michigan State University who enrolls in a CIC CourseShare course will be registered on the Michigan State University campus, and fees will be collected and kept by this institution.
+A graduate student from Michigan State University who enrolls in a CourseShare course will be registered on the Michigan State University campus, and fees will be collected and kept by this institution.
 No additional fees will be charged.
 Credit for work taken under this program will be accepted at this University.

-A graduate student interested in this program should contact the Graduate School for instructions and formal processing.
+A graduate student interested in this program should contact their advisor/department.
+This program is initiated by faculty and departments, not students.

-CIC TRAVELING SCHOLAR PROGRAM
+BIG TEN ACADEMIC ALLIANCE TRAVELING SCHOLAR PROGRAM

-Doctoral students at Michigan State University are eligible to apply for admission to the "Traveling Scholar Program," sponsored by the Big Ten Universities and University of Chicago through the Committee on Institutional Cooperation (CIC).
+Doctoral students at Michigan State University are eligible to apply for admission to the "Traveling Scholar Program," sponsored by the Big Ten Academic Alliance.

-The CIC Traveling Scholar program enables selected doctoral students to take advantage of special facilities available on the campus of one of the participating universities but not available on the home campus.
-Such facilities include special course offerings, research opportunities, laboratories, and library collections.
-Students participating in this program, known as "CIC Traveling Scholars," are limited to two semesters or three quarters on another campus.
+The Traveling Scholar program enables selected doctoral students to take courses at a participating Big Ten University that are not offered at their home University.
+Online courses are excluded.
+Traveling Scholars will have access to facilities at the host University with no additional fees, such as libraries, laboratories, housing etc. Students participating in this program, known as "Traveling Scholars," are limited to two semesters or three quarters on another campus.

-A CIC Traveling Scholar from Michigan State University will be registered on the Michigan State University campus, and fees will be collected and kept by this institution.
+A Traveling Scholar from Michigan State University will be registered on the Michigan State University campus, and fees will be collected and kept by this institution.
 No additional fees will be charged.
-Credit for work taken under this program will be accepted at this University.
+Credit toward a degree is up to the discretion of the department or University.

-A doctoral student interested in this program should contact the Graduate School for instructions and formal processing or visit grad.msu.edu/cic.
+A doctoral student interested in this program should contact the Graduate School for instructions and formal processing, or visit grad.msu.edu/btaa.